 Actual Purchase Price: $1.00

-Single Purchase of Items Grouped for Sale at Base Price (for example., 2 for 99.99 cents)
+Single Purchase of Items Grouped for Sale at Base Price (for example., 2 candy bars for 99.99 cents)

-List price: 99.99 cents for quantity greater than one
+List price: 99.99 cents for two candy bars

-Therefore, purchases of a single item will round up to the nearest penny.
-An item at 39.99 cents will round to 40 cents; 79.99 cents will round to 80 cents, and so forth.
-However, because purchases that result in less than .5 cent round down and those that result in .5 cent or more round up, at a certain quantity, the fractional pricing will result in downward rounding for the item resulting in this tipping point, with the overall sum of a transaction rounding downward by a penny.
-For example:
+--However, because purchases that result in a subtotal (before tax) less than .5 cent round down and those that result in .5 cent or more round up, at a certain quantity, the fractional pricing will result in downward rounding for the one item resulting in this tipping point.

-Single Purchase of Items Grouped for Sale by Individual Base Price (for example, 10 items at 99.99 cents per individual items)
+Single Purchase of Multiple Items at One Base Price (100 items at 99.99 cents per individual item)

 List price: 99.99 cents per item

 Actual Purchase Price: $1.00 per item except for the 51st item (and only the 51st item), which will cost 99 cents.
 So, for example, 51 items at base price of 99.99 cents would yield an aggregate subtotal of $50.99)

 Single Purchase of Multiple Items at Different Base Price (90 items at 99.99 cents per individual item and 10 items at 79.99 cents per item)